ArduPilot/ardupilot_wiki/plane/source/docs/inverted-flight.rst

 is enabled, and a value well below 1750 when it is not enabled.

-For example, if channel 7 is currently unused, and you set INVERTEDFLT_CH to 7, then if your transmitter sends 1900 on channel 7 the APM will flip the plane upside down and continue flying in whatever mode it is in, but with the plane inverted.
+For example, if channel 7 is currently unused, and you set INVERTEDFLT_CH to 7 or RC7_OPTION to InvertedFlight (depending on your particular firmware version), then if your transmitter sends 1900 on channel 7 the APM will flip the plane upside down and continue flying in whatever mode it is in, but with the plane inverted.